google/WebFundamentals/src/content/en/updates/posts/2016/09/cache-query-options.md

 ---
 layout: updates/post
 title: "CacheQueryOptions arrive in Chrome 54"
-description: "The full set of CacheQueryOptions are supported, making it easier to find the cached responses you're looking for."
+description: "The full set of <code>CacheQueryOptions</code> are supported, making it easier to find the cached responses you're looking for."
 published_on: 2016-09-12
 updated_on: 2016-09-12
 authors: